 - Model hardware architecture at the system level

-- Program your FPGA without writing any code
+- Program your FPGA or SoC without writing any code

-- Simulate and debug your FPGA using MATLAB and Simulink tools
+- Simulate and debug your FPGA or SoC using MATLAB and Simulink products

 Using MATLAB with Intel FPGAs and SoCs